victorzarour/agora/README.md

 - Assignments

-- Announcements (every time an announcement is posted, students who are enrolled in the class will receive an email).
+- Announcements (every time an announcement is posted, students who are enrolled in the class will receive an email)

 - Discussion Board